-Subjective Tests include: air and bone conduction, speech reception threshold, speech discrimination, and patient survey.
-After instructions and set up, the administrator does not need to be present during the subjective tests but needs to wear the Pager at all times in case the patient needs assistance or is not progressing through the test.
+Tests may include: Air and Bone Conduction, Speech Reception Threshold, Speech Discrimination, and Patient Survey.
+After instructions and set up, the administrator does not need to be present during the tests but should wear the Pager at all times in case the patient needs assistance or is not progressing through the test.
 For Paging System instructions, reference page 16.